-Budgeting season for 2019 is here—how much have you allotted for employee training?
+Budgeting season is here—how much have you allotted for employee training?

 That’s the big question, isn’t it?
 As the head of HR for a small or midsize business (SMB), you already know that employee training needs a ton of financial support.